 a beginners simplified guide….

-Either you’re new to photography or you have decided to take your skills to the next level, that level being manual settings.
-Most people stick to “auto” on the camera dial but the “M” on the dial is what gives you absolute control of the photo you create.
-Scary and exciting at the same time, let’s master these settings so you are not scared anymore.
-However, before we begin i may warn you that there is no right or wrong way to use your camera, if you create photos you love that’s all that matters.
+Either you’re new to photography or you have taken your skills to the next level, that level being manual settings.
+Most people stick to “auto” on the camera dial, but the “M” on the dial gives you absolute control of the photo you create.
+Scary and exciting let’s master these settings so you are not scared anymore.
+However, before we begin, I may warn you that there is no right or wrong way to use your camera, if you create photos you love that’s all that matters.
 My job is to provide you with a skill set so you have another tool in your bag in case you need it for your artistic vision.
 So let’s get to it…

 - Shutter Speed